 Think about the impact of certain things they have on our lives.

-It’s a reminder to check on our daily choices so we can strive to become our best self every day and live an intentional life.
+It’s a reminder to check on our daily choices and ensure we strive to become our best self every day.

 ♣ UPDATE: for you my lovely readers, I have now compiled The Ultimate List: 70 Ways You’re Wasting Your Time.
-70!, I know, right?
+It’s huge.
 Pop over to the ultimate list, give yourself a chance to reflect on your daily choices and actively attack the time wasters in your life.

 From the list, here are 8 things I stopped doing that I had wasted my time on.